White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Can You Be Allergic to Gold?

-Short answer: No, allergies to pure gold don't exist.
-Gold is an inert metal.
+Short answer: No, allergies to the pure metal don't exist.
+Gold is inert.

 But: Allergies occur to metals in the alloy.